openfoodfoundation/ofn-install/README.md

 You will need to set up an instance of [Ubuntu "Precise Pangolin" x64 server](https://wiki.ubuntu.com/PrecisePangolin/ReleaseNotes/UbuntuServer) (a.k.a. *an Ubuntu Precise 64 box*), though this may work on other Debian based systems too.

-For vagrant, if you don't allready have an Ubuntu Precise 64 box set up, run:
+For vagrant, if you don't already have an Ubuntu Precise 64 box set up, run:

 `vagrant box add precise64 https://cloud-images.ubuntu.com/vagrant/precise/current/precise-server-cloudimg-amd64-vagrant-disk1.box`